 - A new letter of nomination to replace the old one OR a one page letter summarizing the major accomplishments of the nominee during the past year.

 - A new/updated curriculum vitae.

-Updated materials are to be submitted to the Provost as both a signed original and a PDF file.
-These materials are due to the Provost's office at the same time as new nominations are due.
+Updated materials are to be submitted to the provost's office as PDF files.
+These materials are due to the provost's office at the same time as new nominations are due.